Learn how to make gorgeous marbled autumn leaf crafts and ornaments with polymer clay with these easy fall clay ideas.

 - Glass cutting mat

-- Oven bake clay bond and glaze pack (optional)
+- Oven-bake clay bond and glaze pack (optional)

 Related: The Best Fall Art Projects for Kids

-- Make different sized polyform clay
+- Make different-sized polymer clay

 - Use a variety of colors to make beautiful marbled clay autumn leaf crafts.